tfarras/nodejs-deploy/README.md

         run: ssh ${{secrets.SSH_USER}}@${{secrets.SSH_HOST}} "docker logout ${{env.REGISTRY}}"
 ```

-Now we can commit and push your workflow run into `master` branch!
+Now we can commit and push your workflow to run into the `master` branch!

-Workflow should be triggered automatically, since we performed a `push` action to the `master` branch.
+Workflow should be triggered automatically since we performed a `push` action to the `master` branch.

 If you did everything right, you will not get any error in the execution:

 ![Result](./assets/result.png 'Result')

 And now it's time to check our deployed application works on the remote server.
-Let's run a query to your `host:8080` or to a domain if it's configured on your machine:
+Let's run a query to your `host:8080` or a domain if it's configured on your machine:

 ![Postman Result](./assets/postman-result.png 'Postman Result')